carltonf25/figmail/FIGMA_CONVENTIONS.md

 - Check that `/NoEdit` suffix is not accidentally added
 - Ensure region names are unique and descriptive
 - Test in Mailchimp's campaign editor after template creation

+### **Multi-Column Layout Issues?**
+- Ensure column frames are direct children of section frames
+- Verify column names start with `Email/Column/`
+- Check that percentage values sum to 100% when using explicit widths
+- Use descriptive names (Left/Center/Right) for automatic width distribution

 ---